AyrA/ERSS/README.md

 You can get a token from [Google](https://www.google.com/recaptcha) for free.
 Using reCAPTCHA means that the token form requires JavaScript to work.
 Otherwise this solution is completely free of dependencies.
+The reCAPTCHA framework is only loaded from google servers if you supply the keys for it.

+## About Tokens

+This portal creates tokens using a hmac function.
+The tokens allow it to function in a fully readonly environment.
+It doesn't requires any temporary files or session mechanism at all.

+The token is made up of the current system time, requested action and the IP address of the caller.

+When a request to block or unblock is made, the supplied token is validated against the IP address and the supplied values.
+This is done to prove a few things:

+- The token is for the IP that makes the current request
+- The supplied timestamp is still valid
+- The token is for the requested action

+If the token is validated successfully, the requested action is taken

+### Avoiding Abuse

+The requested token action is only taken if it makes sense to do it.
+It will not try to add duplicates or remove entries that are not there.

+Somebody might still try to send a massive number of add/remove requests to bog down your Tor client.

+Here are a few methods on how to avoid this:

+#### Global Lock

+This is simple, just open `reject.php` using `fopen()`, then `flock()` the file pointer (and don't forget to unlock at the end).
+This means your page will now only process one request at a time.
+This can be a bit dangerous if somebody sends a very slow request (see "Slow Loris Attack")

+#### IP Lock

+This is almost as simple as the global lock, but it requires write access somewhere on the server.
+The temp directory is fine for this.

+1. Calculate the sha1 hash of the client IP address
+2. Open `/tmp/$hash` for writing instead of `reject.php`, then proceed with the locking.
+3. Optionally, delete the file from the temp directory once you're done with it.

+You can unlink the file while it's open on Linux but not Windows.
+Be careful if you plan on unlinking the file while it's still open.

+#### Server Limits

+This file will not cause the browser to load a single resource from your server.
+This means that you can get away with limiting an IP address to a single connection if you don't relly use the web server for something else.

+#### Reduce token lifetime

+10 Minutes is a generous amount of time to connect to a server to make it issue a POST request.
+You can probably get away with a single minute.
+This means an IP needs to get a token 10 times as often.

+You can edit `reject.php` to provide a cURL command instead of text instructions.

+#### Captcha

+The captcha puts a dampener on automation.
+In your reCAPTCHA settings you can crank up the difficulty too if you want.
+Higher difficulty means that people are less likely to pass the captcha just with the checkbox.

+#### Tarpitting

+In combination with the locking, adding a 5 second delay before you take an action greatly reduces the number of requests a client can make.